Prologis Park Waalwijk DC3: The First Circular Distribution Center

 Prologis delivered the first circular distribution center, Prologis Park Waalwijk DC3, which integrates the WELL Building Standard and BREEAM assessment with circular design.
 Partially rented by Tarkett, the facility highlights the principles of circularity, which aim to continuously repurpose resources in order to reduce waste, addressing construction materials in terms of their material passport and future reuse.

 Prologis delivered a distribution center in the Netherlands of approximately 26,000 square meters (units A and B) that is partially a build-to-suit, for Tarkett, and partially speculative.
 The circular project is also notable because of the speed in which it was developed.
-Initiated as a sketch drawing in April 2019, Prologis Park Waalwijk DC3 was delivered at the end of March 2020 with WELL Building, BREEAM and circular standards implemented inside and out.
+Initiated as a sketch drawing in April 2019, Prologis Park Waalwijk DC3 was delivered at the beginning of May 2020 with WELL Building, BREEAM and circular standards implemented inside and out.

 “In terms of new construction, Prologis Park Waalwijk DC3 is a very good example of what is possible in the market when it comes to circularity.
 In terms of origin and cradle to cradle, we are at 20 to 30%.
 That's better than in traditional construction,” said Lothar Wijnand, advisor and co-owner at M3E Consultants, a sustainable building consulting firm in Rotterdam.